lurchmath/lde/docs/api-overview.md

    detail, but just the best detail available in the planning phase.
  * *API Documentation* lists concepts that have been implemented, and for which the developers have therefore been able to document their work.
-   Having the benefit of hindsight, this is therefore more detailed.
+   Having the benefit of hindsight, this is therefore more detailed, and often even contains links directly into the source code.

 ## Developer Workflow